xNyaDev/bfstool/bfs_file_dat.md

    - FlatOut 1 - PC: Non-Redump (Italy) (FX Interactive)
    - FlatOut 1 - PC: Non-Redump (Spain) (FX Interactive)
    - FlatOut 2 - PC: Non-Redump (Spain) (FX Interactive)
+3. FlatOut 2 - PC: Non-Redump (Italy) (FX Interactive) is not confirmed to be official - patch files have a version of `00000000` and none of the files inside are compressed.

 If there is a file missing, and you would like to add it, please contact me privately.
 Only verified (preferably [Redump](http://redump.org/guide/)) official files will be accepted.